CumulusNetworks/docs/content/nvue-reference/Show-Commands/DHCP-Server.md

 Shows the IPv4 DHCP domain names in the specified pool.

 {{%notice note%}}
-In Cumulus Linux 5.15 and later, this command is `nv show vrf <vrf-id> dhcp-server-v4 subnet <subnet-id> domain-name`.
+Cumulus Linux 5.15 and later no longer supports this command.
 {{%/notice%}}

 ### Command Syntax